appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-Windows/Preferences/Open-WebStart-Page/index.md

 ![MAMP](/en/MAMP-Windows/Preferences/Open-WebStart-Page/phpInfo.png)

 You phpInfo page shows the information about the configuration of PHP.
-This configuration can be changed using the php.ini file located in `C:\MAMP\conf\phpX.XX`.
+This configuration can be changed using the php.ini file located in "C:\MAMP\conf\phpX.XX".

 ---

 ### My Website

 The My Website link will point to your localhost.
 If you are using an Apache/Nginx port 8888, you will link to http://localhost:8888.
-If you are using Apache/Nginx port 80, you will link to http://localhost .
+If you are using Apache/Nginx port 80, you will link to "http://localhost".

-### My Favorite Link